 Week 5 Hume and Wollstonecraft

-Welcome to Episode 6 (Part II of III), Kantian Ethics.
+Kantian Ethics: The categorical imperative and its three formulations, The Panpsycast.
+Welcome to Episode 6 (Part II), Kantian Ethics.
 The voices in this episode are owned by Jack Symes, Andrew Horton and Ollie Marley.
 48 minutes

 Week 7 Utilitarianism and Arendt